BeatrizCortes/Final-Grade-Project/06_GWAS/ReadMe.md

 |  Breast |          318         |           94          | 297                 | 92                   |
 |  Colon  |          153         |           69          | 124                 | 56                   |

-*** Posible solution: an explanation can be that the rare variants get lost when we decrease the N, a posible solution can be make different samples of 70% and repeat the analysis.
+*** Posible solution: an explanation can be that we lost statistical power, but also the rare variants get lost when we decrease the N, a posible solution can be make different samples of 70% and repeat the analysis.

 Manhattan plots with teh training dataset: